dspeyer/dspeyer.github.io/magic.md

 In any case, if your performance falls short of your promises, however vague, your patron has the ability to issue you orders on how to correct it.
 You will obey these orders.
 You have no choice in the matter.
 This applies even if latent.

-Usually a shaman is eligible for two or three schools that reflect the patron's nature (not counting conjury), but others are possible if a patron is willing to put in additional effort.
+Usually a shaman is eligible for two or three schools that reflect the patron's nature (not counting summoning), but others are possible if a patron is willing to put in additional effort.

 ### Example Pacts

-A pact with Mammon, archfiend of greed, might require that the mortal cause at least five other mortals a week to steal something they otherwise wouldn't have and grant internal conjury, hexing, necromancy, and phantasms.
+A pact with Mammon, archfiend of greed, might require that the mortal cause at least five other mortals a week to steal something they otherwise wouldn't have and grant internal summoning, hexing, necromancy, and phantasms.

-A pact with Avon, spirit of that river, might require the mortal to protect the river from pollution and damming, and grant fey conjury, elemental water and metamorph.
+A pact with Avon, spirit of that river, might require the mortal to protect the river from pollution and damming, and grant fey summoning, elemental water and metamorph.

-A pact with Ra, elder fire elemental, might require the mortal to uphold order in the world in accordance with ma’at, and grant elemental conjury, elemental fire, shadows and light, and healing.
+A pact with Ra, elder fire elemental, might require the mortal to uphold order in the world in accordance with ma’at, and grant elemental summoning, elemental fire, shadows and light, and healing.

-A pact with Raphael, archangel of healing, might require the mortal to diligently arrive to prevent war, and also to act with kindness and honor at all times.
-It might grant celestial conjury, healing and boost.
+A pact with Raphael, archangel of healing, might require the mortal to diligently strive to prevent war, and also to act with kindness and honor at all times.
+It might grant celestial summoning, healing and boost.

 A pact with Shub-Niggurath, the infamous black goat of a thousand young who dwells beyond the universe, might require the mortal to aid any aberrations who find their way into the material universe, and to act with bissonomy at all times.
-It might grant aberrant conjury, necromancy and transit.
+It might grant aberrant summoning, necromancy and transit.
 Note that “bissonomy” cannot be translated into any language mortals can speak, so no sane mortal would promise it.
 Also, repeated mental contact with Shub-Niggurath will eventually count as being “touched by the chaos beyond reality” and make the shaman a (possibly latent) psyker as well.

 ### Shaman Tokens